Ask (song): Release

 The song was initially to be mixed by Porter at Jam Studios.
 "Originally "Ask" was a bit of a tour de force and it was pretty complicated. ...
 Then there was this bit in the middle where they wanted the sound of a waterfall crashing, all with guitars. [...]
 It was a jigsaw puzzle.
 You needed six hands to mix it properly and we didn't have automation at Jam Studios," Porter said.
 Goddard reports that Morrissey was threatened by Porter and Marr's camaraderie in the studio, and instead requested that Steve Lillywhite, MacColl's husband, mix "Ask" at his home studio in the London Borough of Ealing.
 Marr was unhappy with the song's final mix, commenting, "I couldn't understand why it was being tampered with because it all came together very simply and with a definite sense of purpose.
 [The final version] wasn't dramatically different, but it felt kind of a little bit muted.
 Less spirited, absolutely".

 "Ask" was released as the Smiths' twelfth single on 20 October 1986 on both 7" and 12" formats; a limited release in the USA via Sire Records occurred the next month.
 It continued a streak of top 20 singles for the group, peaking at number 14 on the UK Singles Chart during the week ending 2 November 1986.
 The song also charted in Ireland, where it peaked at number 9 on the Irish Singles Chart.
-In 1995, the single was re-released, and charted on the UK Singles Chart again, peaking at number 62.
+On 6 February 1995, the single was re-released, and charted on the UK Singles Chart again, peaking at number 62.
 The single's sleeve cover depicts actress Yootha Joyce on the set of the 1965 film Catch Us If You Can.
 The same photograph was used on the 1986 German-only single release of "Some Girls Are Bigger Than Others".

 There are two versions of this song.
 The version that appears on the single releases and the compilation The Very Best of The Smiths (2001) fades out slightly sooner and has the vocal track lasting until the end of the song.
 The backing vocals in this version are also mixed differently and are louder.
 The version that appears on all albums (save for the one listed above) fades out later (though the end of the track is audible, albeit at a very low level) and has the vocal track ending before the fade begins.